agdsn/ldap-openfga-sync/README.md

 ## Features

 - Syncs group memberships from LDAP to OpenFGA
-- Only syncs memberships for groups that already exist in OpenFGA
 - Uses diffsync library to calculate and apply only the necessary changes
 - Supports dry-run mode to preview changes before applying them
 - Users are identified by their email addresses